Halloween Board Game – 7 page file includes staff flash cards, keyboard flash cards, and back for cards

 After I made the LadyBug game and discovered how much students like it yet how well it helps students learn notes, I started making variations of it for different times of the year.
-[If you would prefer some Fall games without the Halloween theme, here is the link to some.
-Fall Music Games.
+[If you would prefer some Fall games without the Halloween theme, you will find them on the Halloween/Autumn page here.
 I’ve also made a lot of Thanksgiving games.]

 But I added a twist to this version: The Card of Doom!

 I originally posted this several years ago without the keyboard flash cards which are posted above in a separate file.
 You can use the other cards along with it.
 When I plan to use this game I post a sign on my door that says, “Beware the Card of Doom.”
 Of course my students know it’s just a joke.